oamg/leapp/docs/source/faq.md

 Leapp project aims to enable users to modernize their existing workloads without disrupting them in three different ways: upgrading them in place, migrating them to a different place or containerize them.
 Currently, the in-place upgrade functionality is being worked on only.

-## How can I get on board with contributing to Leapp?

-For the Leapp framework we are currently developing the functionality for the in-place upgrade of RHEL 7 to RHEL 8.
-You can improve the user experience of the upgrade by creating so called actors for the Leapp framework.
-We've written a quick guide on how to create such actors for the RHEL 7 to RHEL 8 upgrades: [How to create a Leapp actor for RHEL 7 to 8 upgrade.](el7toel8/actor-rhel7-to-rhel8)

 ## What is an actor and what does it do?

 An actor in the realm of the Leapp project is a step that is executed within a workflow.
 Actors define what kind of data they expect and what kind of data they produce.